mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 - Modified the first convolution layer to accept 128 channels instead of 3

 The model takes a vector of length 1024 as input, which is reshaped to 32x32 after the embedding layer.
-The embedding layer reduces the size of ResNet50 by a small factor, resulting in a model with 23,936,898 parameters.
+The embedding layer increases the size of ResNet50 by a small factor, resulting in a model with 23,936,898 parameters.
 This model is hereby referred to as _ResNet50-E_.

 ### Target features